 Historical Dictionary of the Contemporary American Theater, Second Edition contains a chronology, an introduction, and an extensive bibliography.
 The dictionary section has more than 1.000 cross-referenced entries on plays, playwrights, directors, designers, actors, critics, producers, theaters, and terminology.
 This book is an excellent resource for students, researchers, and anyone wanting to know more about American theater.

-James Fisher is professor emeritus of theatre at the University of North Carolina-Greensboroand author of many books, including three dictionaries on American theater.
-He is the recipient of many awards and honors for his achievements as a scholar, director, and actor.
+James Fisher is professor emeritus of theatre at the University of North Carolina-Greensboro; the author of many books, including three dictionaries on American theater; and the recipient of many awards and honors for his achievements as a scholar, director, and actor.
 At UNCG, he served as department head (2007–2014) and he also taught at Wabash College for 29 years.
 He is an American theater fellow in the College of Fellows of the American Theater and recipient of the Betty Jean Jones Award for Outstanding Teaching of American Theater from the American Theatre and Drama Society.

 Editor’s ForewordJon Woronoff

 About the Author